Islam in the Netherlands: Immigration in the post WW2 period

+Islam in the Netherlands by region

 Demographics

 In the early 1970s, Muslims represented less than one percent of the population.
 During the late 1970s, 1980s and 1990s, the Muslim fraction of the population steadily increased due to family reunification, marriage immigration, a higher birth rate and the influx of asylum seekers, reaching about 4.8% in 2000.
 The growth then slowed because of stricter immigration laws, dropping birth rates and former asylum seekers emigrating to other Western countries after they had obtained the Dutch nationality.
 As regards future developments, demographer Joop de Beer in 2007 estimated that the percentage would have increased to 8% in 2050.

 According to Statistics Netherlands (CBS), a Dutch governmental institution, about 5% of the total population are Muslims (24 October 2007).
 Earlier statistics presented by the CBS showed a larger number of Muslims, but this information was solely based on ethnicity and not on religious belief.
 Since 2007 a reduction of around 50,000 Muslims was measured by the CBS, but this is not seen as a significant drop; it is seen as a result of improved research parameters.
 Secularisation of the second generation has nonetheless been observed, mostly amongst citizens of Iranian and Turkish background.
 Between 2006 and 2018, according to surveys the percentage of non-Muslims has increased amongst the Turkish-Dutch as 93% identified as Muslim in 2006 while 86% did so in 2018; amongst the Moroccan-Dutch citizens these percentages were 95% and 94% respectively.
 However, those remaining Muslim became more orthodox in their religious views.
 Various studies from 2006 to 2010 have observed that ethnic differences between groups are gradually being replaced with a single "Muslim" identity.

 Like most non-Western immigrants, many Muslims live in the four major cities of the country: Amsterdam, Rotterdam, The Hague and Utrecht.
 An estimated 140,000 Muslims reside in the capital where they form around 17 percent of the population.
 Half of these Muslims are predominantly Arabic and Berber-speaking communities from the Maghreb region, Egypt and the Middle East.
 Turks make up 25 percent of the Muslim population in Amsterdam.
 There are also relatively many Turks in Enschede, Arnhem and Zaanstad.

 There were 850,000 residents who professed Islam in 2006.
 Of these 38% were ethnic Turkish, 31% were Moroccan, 26% were other Asian/African, 4% were European (Non-Dutch) and 1% (12,000 people) were native Dutch.
 Excluding Turkish and Moroccan, the largest group of Muslims were ethnically Surinamese numbering 34,000, followed by 31,000 who were Afghan, 27,000 who were Iraqi and 20,000 who were Somali.
 Those who were Indonesian (the early Muslim settlers in the country) numbered 7,000.

-At the end of 2012 the Dutch Central Bureau of Statistics estimated the number of Muslims in 2010–11 to be around 4% of the total population.
+At the end of 2012 the Dutch Central Bureau of Statistics estimated the number of Muslims in December 2010 to be around 4% of the total population.